franckverrot/git_fdw/README.md

 ### How to run the tests

-The project has been configured to run on Travis CI automatically, but one can run tests manually with those simple steps (more details in the `.travis.yml` file):
+The project has been configured to run on Circle CI automatically, but one can run tests manually with those simple steps (more details in the `.circleci/config.yml` file):

     export PG_VERSION=12